List of characters in The Lego Movie franchise: Lord Business

-Lord Business / President Business (voiced by Will Ferrell in The Lego Movie and The Lego Movie 2: The Second Part, Keith Ferguson in The Lego Movie Videogame, Nolan North in Lego Dimensions) is the main antagonist of The Lego Movie.
+President Business / Lord Business (voiced by Will Ferrell in The Lego Movie and The Lego Movie 2: The Second Part, Keith Ferguson in The Lego Movie Videogame, Nolan North in Lego Dimensions) is the main antagonist of The Lego Movie.
 He is the president of the Octan Corporation and the Lego World.
 When President Business is not doing his job as a president, he is a despicable villain named Lord Business who wants to freeze the Lego World with Kragle, because he finds the Master Builders' creations combined with his too confusing.
 In his Lord Business form, President Business wears a fire-spurting helmet, a long cape (which looks like a business tie from behind), and extending leg attachments that light up in the middle.
 With some persuasion from Emmet, Lord Business caps the Kragle and makes amends by spreading the antidote for Kragle.
 Lord Business was also present when aliens from the planet Duplo show up to destroy everyone.

-Lord Business appears as a boss in Lego Dimensions in the second level “Meltdown at Sector 7-G”, and is one of the many villains hired by the main antagonist Lord Vortech.
-After Batman, Wyldstyle and Gandalf leave The Wizard of Oz’s world, they’re sucked into Springfield from The Simpsons.
-When they make it there however, Lord Business’s Micro Managers and Robo SWAT are attacking the city while Lord Business tries getting to the Springfield Nuclear Power Plant to obtain the relic of the Inanimate Carbon Rod, which in the Lego multiverse is one of the 15 Foundation Elements, while his Micro Managers kidnap Homer Simpson.
+Lord Business appears as a boss in Lego Dimensions in the second level "Meltdown at Sector 7-G", and is one of the many villains hired by the main antagonist Lord Vortech.
+After Batman, Wyldstyle and Gandalf leave The Wizard of Oz's world, they're sucked into Springfield from The Simpsons.
+When they make it there however, Lord Business's Micro Managers and Robo SWAT are attacking the city while Lord Business tries getting to the Springfield Nuclear Power Plant to obtain the relic of the Inanimate Carbon Rod, which in the Lego multiverse is one of the 15 Foundation Elements, while his Micro Managers kidnap Homer Simpson.
 He is defeated by the heroes, but gets away with the Inanimate Carbon Rod.

 Lord Business has a minor role in The Lego Movie 2: The Second Part.
 After the Duplo Invasion, Business flees Bricksburg to play golf and isn't seen again until the end of the film where his hair is accidentally set alight by Benny and he falls into a firework store.

 In The Lego Movie 2 Videogame, Business initially returns to his former reputation to take over Bricksburg, but changes his heart again when his robots program themselves to go against him.